POC Partner FAQ

 Why a para-church ministry?

-Over the years we have realized two things.
-First, we love the Gospel of Jesus Christ and people meeting him through the loving witness of others.
-Second, we love seeing the church thrive in her mission to make disciples.
+Over the years I have realized two things.
+First, I love the Gospel of Jesus Christ and people meeting him through the loving witness of others.
+Second, I love seeing the church thrive in her mission to make disciples.
 The Bible teaches us that God has given a diverse group of leaders to the church in addition to pastor-teachers.
-We sense God calling to be evangelists, to coach and equip many churches, leaders and people in the world.
-A para-church ministry in the truest sense of “coming alongside the church, as a member of a local church” seems the best vehicle for us to pursue our calling in this season.
-The elders of our church agree and are setting us aside for this particular calling and ministry.
+I sense God calling me to be an evangelist, coach and equipper to many churches, leaders and people in the world.
+A para-church ministry in the truest sense of “coming alongside the church, as a member of a local church” seems the best vehicle for me to pursue our calling in this season.
+The elders of our sending church agree and have set me aside for this particular calling and ministry.
 Furthermore, one of our elders will serve on the Power of Change board of directors along with a theologian and long-time mentor and friend.

-Reid, you’ve been a Pastor in some capacity for 12 years, do you think you’ll serve in this way in the future?
+Reid, you’ve been a Pastor for many years, do you think you’ll serve in this way in the future?
 Plant churches again?

 I don’t know.
 I’m thankful that God is God and I don’t know the future.
 To be honest, it’s a bit overwhelming to think about what one might do down the road with the amount of circumstances that are changing in this world.
 Do I enjoy pastoral ministry?
 Absolutely.
 Could I see myself serving in that way again?
 Perhaps.
 Certainly, if God were to lead in that way.
 I could definitely see myself staying involved with church planting and perhaps doing that again someday down the road.
 I do know I desire to serve pastors and the work of church planting today through Power of Change and until my time on the earth is up.